 measurement bandwidth: RF bandwidth in which an emission level is specified

+minimum EIRP level under extreme condition: For a declared beam and beam direction pair, the minimum EIRP level under extreme condition is the minimum power that the base station is declared to radiate at the associated beam peak direction during the transmitter ON period under extreme condition.

 minSENS: the lowest declared EIS value for the OSDD’s declared for OTA sensitivity requirement.

 minSENS RoAoA: The reference RoAoA associated with the OSDD with the lowest declared EIS